SATURDAY, April 22, 2017

 |Tidal electric, 25 ft tidal range||15|

-Solar PV, if less than 1, produces no net emergy, is not a source of electricity in the big picture.
+Solar PV, if it were less than 1 would produce no net emergy, would not be a source of electricity in the big picture.
 If greater than 1, it can produce 'some' net emergy.
 Solar has not been proven to be a net producer able to power an economy.
 Yelling loudly that it can doesn't matter.
 Solar PV is positive, but don't expect it to be more than 2.x.
 Solar is the only potentially viable source of some electricity that is widely distributed.
 Strong steady winds are not.
-Wood production is more limited in range and amount than can be sustainably harvested to produce electricity.
+Wood production is more limited in range and amount than can be sustainably harvested to produce electricity, at least not enough electricity to power life as Americans know it.
 Nuclear, like fossil, isn't sustainable.
 Hydroelectric, geothermal, and tidal provide high quality energy that could power industrial production (of solar panels, wind turbines, bicycles, electric motors, metals, glass, computers), but only in places and not on the scale seen in the fossil-fueled 18th-21st centuries.